NeatU CSS Framework

 <div class="n-alert tc-orange"><p>Hey, this is a warning alert with orange text.</p></div>

-<div class="n-alert tc-mint-green"><p>Hey, this is a success alert with mint green text.</p></div>
+<div class="n-alert tc-green"><p>Hey, this is a success alert with green text.</p></div>

-<div class="n-alert tc-red-orange"><p>Hey, this is danger alert with red text.</p></div>
+<div class="n-alert tc-red"><p>Hey, this is danger alert with red text.</p></div>

 Hey, this is an informational alert with azure text.